 In nature, a piebald deer is quite a rarity.

-This piebald-colored buck was spotted crossing an old road and caught on camera.
+This piebald-colored buck was spotted crossing an old road when it was caught on camera.

-Watch this video, captured on property owned by Ohio’s Starkey Hollow Whitetails, and decide if you would take the shot.
+The footage came from property owned by Ohio's Starkey Hollow Whitetails.
+Now you have to decide if you would take the shot.

 In nature, genetic anomalies occur in odd ways.
 All white (albino), and all black mammals have been seen on occasion in the woods.
 Even more rare is the piebald deer, only found in less than one percent of the population, according to the Virginia Department of Game.